-The Office of International Students and Scholars assists all international students and scholars at APU with academic, spiritual, and community support, and promotes international awareness and involvement on campus.
-An international student at APU is defined as any individual not holding a U.S. residency or citizenship.
-Any non-U.S. resident/citizen is required to apply to APU through International Enrollment Services (IES).
+International Students and Scholars assists all international students and scholars at APU with academic, spiritual, and community support, and promotes international awareness and involvement on campus.
+An international student or scholar at APU is defined as any individual who has an appropriate nonimmigrant visa to study or do research in the U.S. (typically F-1 or J-1 but others are also approved).
+Any applicant to APU who needs to acquire or already has a nonimmigrant visa that allows study in the U.S. is required to apply through International Enrollment Services (IES).

-The ISS team oversees International Student Orientation, U.S. immigration services, cross-cultural training and events, International Chapel, and support services for all international students residing on and off campus.
+The ISS team oversees Global Student Orientation (GSO), U.S. immigration services, cross-cultural training and events, International Chapel (I-Chapel), and support services for all international students and scholars residing on and off campus.
 All legal and official documents are processed within this office.

 ISS hosts various activities and student panels throughout the year to promote international awareness on campus.
-A few of these activities include Global Vision Week, Night Market, International Student Awareness Month, Global Lunch hour and international awareness training sessions for student leaders.
+A few of these activities include Global Vision Week, Night Market, International Student Awareness Month, Journey groups and international awareness training sessions for student leaders.
 ISS develops and mobilizes a vibrant group of student volunteers to establish and promote global community at APU.